BattleDemon/IT-Journal-App/README.md

 ![screenshot](CalendarView.png)

+### Friend Suggested Systems

+I questioned some of my mates on what features they would like to see in a journaling app, which gave me the bellow ideas.

+To-Do List

+Events / Reminders

+Gym Tracking

 ### If I Get More Time

 A Cloud back up system: cloud back up using git to store enties.